-The student's supervisory committee must sign the Comprehensive Exam form and the student must turn it in to the Graduate Student Advisor.
+The student's supervisory committee must sign the Comprehensive Exam form and the student must turn it into the Graduate Student Advisor.
 The date the supervisory committee notified the student of their exam results must be imputed in the field labeled "DATE of COMPREHENSIVE EXAMINATION/FIELD STATEMENT."
-The Graduate Student Advisor will get the head of the academic unit signature for the student.
+The Graduate Student Advisor will get the head of the academic unit's signature for the student.
 The results will show in the "My Programs" box in MyASU.

-Defending the dissertation proposal
+Defending the dissertation proposal/prospectus

 Proposal defenses have a public component and may also have a private component.
 Generally, the student should reserve a room for 2 hours (maybe 3 so there is half an hour on either end for set up/break down).
-The front office staff can help reserve a room by phone 480-965-6215 or sheet.grad@asu.edu and acquire any necessary equipment.
-Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Advisor with a list of the committee members names and roles (i.e., chair, co-chair, committee member), the dissertation title, and a one-paragraph abstract.
+The front office staff can help reserve a room by phone 480-965-6215 or shesc.grad@asu.edu and acquire any necessary equipment.
+Once the time/date/location of the student's defense is known, they must email that information to the communications program coordinator and the Graduate Student Advisor and include:

+- Prospectus title

+- Student's name

+- List of the committee members names and roles (i.e., chair, co-chair, committee member)

+- Date, time, and location of the defense

+- One-paragraph abstract.

 Send this information two weeks before the defense so that an announcement can run in the weekly Graduate and Faculty Digests.
 After the proposal defense, the student must have their committee sign the Dissertation Proposal form and turn it in to the Graduate Student Advisor.

 The Graduate Student Advisor will get the Graduate Director signature for the student.
 The results will be visible in the "My Programs" box in MyASU under the iPOS tab.
 Students will also be able to download their candidacy letter.
 If a student does not download the letter and the option to do so disappears, they must contact the Graduate Student Advisor, who can get them another copy.
-After defending their dissertation proposal, students should focus on conducting research for their dissertation and writing-up their dissertation thesis.
+After defending their dissertation proposal, students should focus on conducting research for their dissertation and writingup their dissertation thesis.